rlue/ryanlue.com/about/cv.md

   <span class="projects__name">[fuzzy\_match][fm]{:target="_blank"}:</span> A Ruby gem for finding a needle in a haystack.

-  Originally measured string similarity using two separate algorithms – one for general use and another for edge cases.
-My contributions resolved edge cases without requiring a second algorithm, **reducing the overall complexity** of the library.
+  Previously implemented a “fallback” algorithm used only in edge cases.
+My contributions adapted the main algorithm to handle the edge cases, **reducing overall complexity**.

 ### User Interface
 {: .projects__section }